rancher/rancher-docs/docs/reference-guides/cluster-configuration/rancher-server-configuration/k3s-cluster-configuration.md

 - private-registry
 - flannel-conf

-Rancher delivers the files to target nodes, and sets the proper options in the K3s server.
+Rancher delivers the files to the path `/var/lib/rancher/k3s/etc/config-files/<option>` in target nodes, and sets the proper options in the K3s server.

 Example:
 ```yaml